 Our experience is that the majority following the Program do well, but there are people who, despite their best efforts, don't do as well.

-The OMS Program is a risk modification strategy.
+The Overcoming MS Program is a risk modification strategy.
 We identify through sound research what modifiable factors can be addressed by a person with MS and make recommendations about how to change that.

 Through that process of lifestyle change, of risk modification, we hope to reduce the risk of progression of the disease.

 But for a proportion of people that doesn't mean that the disease is no longer active at all.
 Some people, although they may feel much better with better quality of life and less fatigue, still report the occasional relapse, others that their immobility is progressing slowly.
 In the early days of adopting the Program, this can be because it takes time for some components of the Program to have their full effect.

 Vitamin D and omega 3 supplements for example seem to have very rapid onset in terms of immune modulation.
 Diet however can take 3-5 years before stability is achieved.

 Exercise we know takes quite some time before the body adjusts properly, and so on.
 Other people though do report that even after 5 years they get the occasional relapse.

 This is of course concerning, but it has to be expected with a disease that is so variable in activity from person to person.
 What advice can we offer someone in this situation?
 Well, the key over-arching messages are not to let that put a dent in one's resolve and to do whatever it takes to get well.

 There are still avenues to explore even after one has made all the lifestyle changes.
 A key one is what I call the "more difficult journey".
 I recognised when I got sick that even with all the physical lifestyle changes I had made, there was still underlying "dis-ease".